Trading Taxes in Singapore

 The rules around day trading taxes in Singapore are not always clear.

 However, this will depend on the determination of your local tax authority.
-They will look at a number of factors in deciding whether your activity constitutes day trading for taxation purposes:
+The IRAS looks at several factors, sometimes referred to as ‘badges of trade’, when deciding if your activity amounts to trading for tax purposes:

 However, if you are unsure, you can always contact the IRAS directly for clarification.
 Each situation is decided on a case-by-case basis.